 - Highlight user content, minimize UI & leverage touch as much as possible.

 Below are some of the post research design explorations.

 Final Wallet Organization Concept

-To address the issues that surfaced during our user research, for the final wallet concept we made sure users could see all their cards and that only the most essential card information would be shown, e.g., bank and logo.
+For the final wallet concept we made sure users could see all their cards and that only the most essential card information would be shown.
+Additional notes:

 Final Payment Flow

-After choosing a card from their wallet above, users could wave their phone over the checkout terminal (via NFC) to initiate the payment process.
+After choosing a card, users could wave their phone over the checkout terminal (via NFC) to initiate the payment process.

 Final Wallet Setup Flow

 The goals of the wallet setup flow were to be flexible, smart & forgiving.
 Allowing users to get started by simply taking a photo of one card made the process fun and meant there was a low barrier to entry.